PPrecioso/cx-consulting-scraping/README.md

 # CX Consulting Scraper

-This project was developed to automate the collection and display of services, detailed descriptions and features offered on the website of [CX Consulting](https://www.cxconsulting.com.br/).
+This project was developed to automate the collection and display of services and detailed descriptions offered on the website of [CX Consulting](https://www.cxconsulting.com.br/).
 Additionally, it allows you to automatically translate all information into **Portuguese, English or Spanish**, making it easier to view in different languages directly on the terminal.
 ---